chrishumboldt/rocket-propel/README.md

 Remove an elements CSS arrow and reset the background colour.
 Note that the background colour is required.

 ### Background
-**Note** that all the image urls already include the relative image path as per $images-root settings variable.

 ##### background-attachment($attachment: scroll)
 Set the background attachment property to $attachment.